al2wang/al2wang.github.io-3/_posts/2022-04-12-chem-reversible-rxn.md

 ---
-title: From AP to olympiad: reversible reactions
+title: From AP to olympiad—reversible reactions
 date: 2022-10-29 21:11 +0800
 categories:
 - math